 The email reminded me of another Euro descendant and distant cousin related to my Lyon line from Greenwich, CT.
 That particular person not only demanded DNA proof of my DNA ties to the Lyon family, but also contacted a CT state archaeologist asking if it was even possible that I could be related to her ancestors via DNA and was asking around if I could make any claims in Probate Court to any thing related to the Lyon Family.
 Really?
 Do these folks even consider how offensive they are being?
 On both occasions, it became very clear that these two individuals hadn’t even read my blogpost or even considered how well-documented I intentionally make my blogposts, with included references, for people like them.
 They also have shown that they have no clue as to how DNA is inherited.

 The historical amnesia that some people have regarding slavery is immense.
-For the record, slavery did occur in the North and the rape of slave women is well documented in every society that was based on slavery—worldwide.
+For the record, slavery did occur in the North and the rape of enslaved women is well documented in every society that was based on slavery—worldwide.
 These are historical facts that can’t be disputed.
 If someone is touchy that I mention slave rape aka nonconsensual relations, that’s their problem and not mine.
 I’m not going to sanitize what my ancestors went through in this country.
-Sorry, someone doesn’t get to claim that their ancestors, distinguished or not, would never have a child with a slave.
+Sorry, someone doesn’t get to claim that their ancestors, distinguished or not, would never have a child with an enslaved person.
 How do they know that they didn’t?
 They weren’t around when their ancestors lived.
-When I can find my ancestors passed down in Blauvelt wills as property and listed as “slave servant” living with Ackermans, one can forever forfeit the right to ever claim their ancestors never owned slaves.
+When I can find my ancestors passed down in Blauvelt wills as property and listed as “slave servant” living with Ackermans, one can forever forfeit the right to ever claim their ancestors never owned enslaved people.
 Furthermore, it would really behoove people to research their own family history before trying to erase, or revise history, or critique my blogposts.
 When I provide references (i.e., books mentioning the NY-Madagascar Slave Trade) on, for example, Cornelius Van Horne, and can google a runaway slave ad that he himself placed in a colonial newspaper, clearly I did my research.
 They did not.
 The Van Horne family were well-known for owning slaves, as did most wealthy people of the time in NY and NJ, and they have been routinely written about in books on colonial New York history.
 No whitewashing will be done on my family history watch when I am trying to learn as much as I can about my family—the good, the bad, and the ugly.

 Regarding my family’s matches to these Dutch founders of the Tappan Patent, though we do have some 4th cousin matches, a majority of these DNA cousins are in the 5th-8th cousin range.
-To ask a slave descendant — when most people don’t have family trees going back to the 1600s and 1700s — for “proof” of the exact slave owner ancestor who raped her female ancestor, is insensitive and mindboggling given the very nature of slavery.
+To ask a descednant of an enslaved person — when most people don’t have family trees going back to the 1600s and 1700s — for “proof” of the exact enslaver ancestor who raped her female ancestor, is insensitive and mindboggling given the very nature of slavery.
 The institution of slavery can be seen as an example of a rape culture where establishing paternity and parental legitimacy wasn’t even thought of— only the act of reproduction was seen as important.
-Trust me, though a few slave owners had long-standing ties to their slave children, like my ancestor Daniel Lyon, a majority did not.
-A majority of slave owner baby daddies weren’t rushing out to register the births of their slave children or leaving them inheritances though they were selling their slave children and willing them to others upon their deaths.
+Trust me, though a few slave owners had long-standing ties to their slave children, like my ancesto,r Daniel Lyon, a majority did not.
+A majority of enslaver baby daddies weren’t rushing out to register the births of their slave children or leaving them inheritances though they were selling their slave children and willing them to others upon their deaths.
 The fact that someone can even ask for proof, despite a preponderance of other evidence along with DNA, smacks of privilege and entitlement.
 They do not own any historical narrative which includes my ancestors.
 My ancestors lives were valid and they lived during the same historical period as their ancestors.
 However, that doesn’t mean that my ancestors’ own history should be erased or denied because a slave owner descendant wants to close her eyes, twinkle her nose, nod her head, and shout, “History be gone.”
 Nah!

 A Primer on How to Approach your DNA Cousins of Color

 I came up with this primer because I think it is a topic that should be discussed.
 Many African-Americans have Euro DNA cousins which should come as a surprise to no one.
 There have been studies done that show African-Americans on average have 24% Euro DNA ( see http://www.cell.com/ajhg/fulltext/S0002-9297(14)00476-5 ).
 Southern white Americans have on average 1% African DNA.
-Once people accept the fact that slavery happened and DNA was shared between slaves and slave owners, we can have a real honest conversation, without judgement, about how we are related.
+Once people accept the fact that slavery happened and DNA was shared between the enslaved and enslavers, we can have a real honest conversation, without judgement, about how we are related.
 African-Americans and other people of color, who have DNA tested, want to know what anyone else wants to know when they finally get their DNA cousin list.
 How are we related to these people?
 Given the nature of slavery, the separation of family members, the geographical dislocation of our ancestors, we are hungry for more info on our roots.

 Here’s my advice: